dddiaz/dddiaz.com/README.md

 Note: if you are having issues with the submodule saying " Direct fetching of that commit failed.", do git submodule init then git submodule update --remote on the repo, then commit the change.
+Also note, my submodule is on commit d0552aefc03a9ea8efd22ea8ab54842fb32ccd02

 # First Time Setup:
 - Update web/config/_default/params.toml to control top level config.